We’re proud of the business we’ve built. Every year we’ve grown our team, our customer base, and our revenue.

 Who is it for?

 Slack is one of those top business tools for people who want to streamline their work communications in one place.
-Millions of people worldwide use the platform to connect and collaborate with their teams.
+Millions worldwide use the platform to connect and collaborate with their teams.

 What problem does it solve?

-Slack allows companies anywhere in the world to connect their teams through one platform.
+Slack allows companies worldwide to connect their teams through one platform.
 It provides features to create multiple channels where members can discuss different projects.

 Why is it awesome?